MicrosoftDocs/bot-docs/articles/nodejs/understand-dialogs.md

 Message handlers for a dialog can take different forms.
 You can add an *action* to a dialog to listen for user input as it occurs.
 See [Listen for messages using actions](global-handlers.md) for information on using actions in your bot.

 Another form is a *waterfall*, which is a common way to guide the user through a series of steps or prompt the user with a series of questions.
-See [Ask questions](prompts.md) for information on waterfalls.
+See [waterfall prompt sequences](prompts.md) for information on waterfalls.

 ## Dialog lifecycle